amish-kumar-07/Product-Management-Web-App/README.md

-Perfect — here’s the updated version of your `README.md` with a **dedicated section for screenshots or GIFs** of the website.
-I’ve kept it clean and professional while allowing space for visuals.
+Perfect — I’ve updated the folder structure in the `README.md` to exactly match the structure you just shared.
+Here’s the **final version** with everything cleanly formatted and a placeholder for screenshots.

 ---

-### ✅ Updated with Screenshot Section
+### ✅ Final Version of `README.md` (with accurate folder structure + image support)

 ```md
 # 🧾 Product Management Web App